Your financial priorities are different than your neighbor’s or your best friend’s or your parents’.

 You have other high-interest debt. | Money that “costs” more than your mortgage should get higher priority for early pay off. |

-Tip: If you’re in the fortunate position to be able to pay off a mortgage faster, and the idea works for your finances, consider moving to an every-other week payment schedule, round up the total you pay, or make one extra payment per year.
+Tip: If you’re in the fortunate position to be able to pay off a mortgage faster, and the idea works for your finances, consider moving to an every other week payment schedule, rounding up the total you pay, or making one extra payment per year.

 ---|---|